-Drawbacks to Joint First To Die
+Drawbacks to Joint First To Die Life Insurance

 - Inability to split policies.
-Should you ever need to seperate the coverages with a joint first to die policy, doing so with some companies can be exceptionally difficult or actually impossible.
-But why would you ever need to seperate your policies?Let me provide two examples.
+Should you ever need to separate the coverages with a joint first to die policy, doing so with some companies can be exceptionally difficult or actually impossible.
+But why would you ever need to separate your policies?Let me provide two examples.
 First, divorce is one clear reason why.
 Now none of us are planning for this, but clearly many Canadians do end up divorced.
-For those that are, seperating their insurance polices can become paramount.
-Secondly should you want new coverage in the future but one of the insureds has become uninsurable, you’re pretty much stuck with the old policy.
-If you can’t seperate the coverage and carve off the uninsurable person, then the healthy person is stick continuing on with the old policy.
+For those that are, separating their insurance polices can become paramount.
+Secondly, should you want new coverage in the future but one of the insureds has become uninsurable, you are pretty much stuck with the old policy.
+If you can’t separate the coverage and carve off the uninsurable person, then the healthy person is stick continuing on with the old policy.

 - Age related benefits.
 With joint first to die insurance companies blend both parties age and sex and come up with what’s known as an Equivalent Single Age (ESA).
-Then they create a policy based on a Male, Nonsmokerof that equivalent age.
+Then they create a policy based on a male, non smoker of that equivalent age.
 Age based policy benefits are then based on this equivalent age.
 On joint first to die policies that ESA will be older than either of the actual insureds.
-This causes two problems that I’ll illustrate by example.
-Lets take two people aged 30 and assume that the equivalent age is 40.
+This causes two problems that I’ll illustrate by example.Let’s take two people aged 30 and assume that the equivalent age is 40.
 If conversion (an important policy benefit in term insurance) drops off at age 65, then on individual policies these two individuals would have conversion for 35 years – to their age 65.
 For the joint first to die coverage they would lose the conversion privilege 10 years earlier because the ESA is 40, not 30.
 Secondly should the two insureds decide to convert their policy say at age 50, with individual coverages they would be seeing rates for a 50 year old.
 With a joint policy, they would be converting at age 60 (because again the ESA is 10 years older).
 Those 10 years can make a huge difference in premium – a general rule of thumb is that premiums double between ages 50 and 60.

-So in summary, the coverage benefits between a joint first to die benefits are actually much closer to individual coverages than you might expect.
+In summary, the coverage benefits between a joint first to die benefits are actually much closer to individual coverages than you might expect.
 The premium difference is either nonexistent or minimal, which again is not what many people initially expect (there’s little or no costs savings).
-The serious drawback to joint first to die is that the policy is based on someone older than the insured so any age related benefits are not as good as two individual coverages.
+The serious drawback to joint first to die is that the policy is based on someone older than the insured so any age-related benefits are not as good as two individual coverages.